uio-bmi/dagsim/docs/source/index.rst

 - **Simulating data** from the defined graph.

-For more details on this workflow, check :ref:`this<How to specify a simulation using python code>` extended tutorial
+For more details on this workflow, check :ref:`this<How to specify a simulation using python code>` extended tutorial.

-To install DagSim, see :ref:`Installing DagSim`
+To install DagSim, see :ref:`Installing DagSim`.

 .. toctree::
    :maxdepth: 1